tkozzer/goal-getter/documents/design_document.md

 U8.
 As a user, I want to create markers/steps for each goal, so that I can break down a goal further down into smaller achievable steps.

 U9.
-As a user, I want to update a goal marker, so that as I achieve steps of my goal I can check those off and see the progress.
+As a user, I want to update a goal marker/step, so that as I achieve steps of my goal I can check those off and see the progress.

 U10.
 As a user, I want to delete a goal, so that if I no longer want to have a certain goal I can remove it from my goals to achieve.